UserDna95/Telecom-Dashboard/README.md

 > Page 1 called "Before and after 5G (users/revenue)"

-This page showcases the difference in values between active users, unsubscribed users, the average revenue per user (ARPU), and the overall revenue.
+This page showcases the difference in values between active users and unsubscribed users, the average revenue per user (ARPU), and the overall revenue.

 This includes a calculation of an attribute like: